kiwiproject/dropwizard-jakarta-xml-ws/README.md

 retain the original package names (`com.roskart.dropwizard.jaxws`).

 Release 0.6.0 will remove deprecated code, i.e. the deprecated methods in `JAXWSBundle`.
-It will also rename the modules so they are consistent, i.e. rename `dropwizard-jaxws` to `dropwizard-jakarta-xml-ws`.
+It will also rename the modules so that they are consistent, i.e. rename `dropwizard-jaxws` to `dropwizard-jakarta-xml-ws`.

 In some future version, we will rename the packages to use the `org.kiwiproject` prefix and then some suffix, e.g. `dropwizard.jakarta.xml.ws` (which matches the actual Jakarta packages which begin